Building skills through education & training

 - To increase the number of ‘work-ready’ graduates

-UROP is a paid employment scheme designed to give undergraduate students an early opportunity to experience real life in a research laboratory and gain insight into careers in biomedical research.
-Students undertake a project which is part of the research program of a biomedical research laboratory.
-They are supervised by a research scientist in a mentoring role and work alongside other research staff and students in the team.
+UROP is a paid employment scheme designed to give undergraduate students an early opportunity to experience real-life research and gain insight into careers in biomedical research.
+Students undertake a project which is part of the research program of a biomedical research laboratory, are supervised by a research scientist and work alongside other research staff and students in the team.

 While the scheme is not a formal part of undergraduate coursework, it is supported by universities because it aims to provide a vertical integration of practical research into the undergraduate years.
-Students will be able to practise the knowledge and skills obtained in undergraduate science-based courses in this program and vice versa.
+Students are able to apply the knowledge and skills obtained in undergraduate science-based courses in this program and vice versa.

 There are many benefits to participating in UROP.
 As a student, you will: